Lending on Trust Deed Investments

 - Never lend more than 70% LTV (Loan to Value Ratio) on even the most prime of owner-occupied homes, and not more than 60% LTV on non-owner-occupied speck’ homes.
 60% LTV means that your Loan should never exceed approximately 60% of an owner-occupied property’s appraised value.

-- Is the Deed of Trust secured by raw land income or “commercial” real estate are you certain that your Loan does not exceed a 35% LTV on raw land and never more than 40 to 50% on the best of commercial real estate.
+- Is the Deed of Trust secured by raw land income or “commercial” real estate are you confident that your Loan does not exceed a 35% LTV on raw land and never more than 40 to 50% on the best commercial real estate?

 Never fund second Deeds of Trust on raw land.

-- Do I want or need any last-minute additional documentation prior to close? (such as but not limited to the following); final permit card signed off, certificate of occupancy, a notice of completion, well report, code compliance inspection, final recording of a lot split, copy of any existing lease rental agreement, proof of purchase price, any closing statements, copy of any additional existing appraisals, other inspections, toxic reports, roof reports, termite inspection that may have already been made.
+- Do I want or need any last-minute additional documentation before close? (such as but not limited to the following); final permit card signed off, certificate of occupancy, a notice of completion, well report, code compliance inspection, last recording of a lot split, copy of any existing lease rental agreement, proof of purchase price, any closing statements, copy of any additional current appraisals, other inspections, toxic reports, roof reports, termite inspection that may have already been made.

-- Are you sure that you and or your trusted representatives have not overlooked or forgotten to include any important clauses?
+- Are you sure you and your trusted representatives have not overlooked or forgotten to include any essential clauses?
 (Acceleration or due on sale, late charge, timber clause, partial reconveyance, prepayment penalty, and many more).
 What about a loan servicing company?
-Also, on fractionalized investments who will hold the original note and Deed of Trust?
+Also, who will hold the original note and Deed of Trust on fractionalized investments?
 Your broker cannot.

 What about the second Deed of Trust?
 Not recommended unless you are very experienced.
-The basic problem with second Loans is that there is a Loan in the first position ahead of you.
-This means that for you to protect your investment, you must worry about the Loan ahead of you.
-For example, if the first Loan goes into default and they are taking action to take back the home and they are successful, your second position is wiped out.
+The fundamental problem with second Loans is that there is a Loan in the first position ahead of you.
+This means that to protect your investment, you must worry about the Loan ahead of you.
+For example, if the first Loan goes into default and takes action to take back the home and they are successful, your second position is wiped out.
 Gone for good!
-In the second position, you must make the first position happy and protect your position.
-You need to in legal terms ‘make the first position whole’.
+You must make the first position happy and protect your position in the second position.
+You need to, in legal terms, ‘make the first position whole’.
 How do you do this?
 You pay off the first position with YOUR money.
-Once you do this first position is gone and you are now in the first position.
+Once you do this first position is gone, and you are now in the first position.

 Level 4 Funding offers to Lender Whole Loan Deeds of Trust.
-We do not fractionalize, pool or assign investor’s money.
-Each investor is the owner of the Deed of Trust and controls the Loan.
-You are funding the loan in escrow and all the documents, are written with your name on the documents.
+We do not fractionalize, pool, or assign investors’ money.
+Each investor owns the Deed of Trust and controls the Loan.
+You are funding the loan in escrow, and all the documents are written with your name on the papers.
 Your investment money flows from you to the escrow company and never to us.

-Duration of the Loan varies from 6-60 months with a rate from 8-18.
+The duration of the Loan varies from 6-60 months, with a rate from 8-18.